mahirst/SSP_fellowship_2025/README.md

 ##### missing\_colleges\_with\_verified\_metadata.csv
 Generated all the info needed to run the missing.py script for the unmatched colleges.

+##### ef2022a_rv.csv and ef2012a_rv.csv

+IPEDS input files for figuring out the top 3 reported demographics per institution, plus the reported student population size.

 #### 'Revenue' folder scripts

 ##### extract\_ipeds\_revenue.py